 Provide information

-If requested, you will have to provide people with the information you hold about them free of charge.
+If requested, you will have to provide your employees and clients with the information you hold about them free of charge, and they will have the right to correct any information that is wrong.
 Information must be provided within one month of receiving the request.

 Right to be deleted

 People have the right to ask you to delete the data your hair/beauty salon or barbershop holds about them unless there is a good reason not to.